- What is this site?

 - Facebook: Morethanthatfic

 You can read stories without registering.
-However when you have an MTT account, you can post stories, leave reviews, get story/author update notifications, add stories to your "bookshelf", save your favorites and download ePub books.
+However when you have an MTT account, you can post stories, leave reviews and jellybeans (MTT's version of likes/kudos), get story/author update notifications, add stories to your "bookshelf", save your favorites, download ePub books and read any stories rated "Private".
 You can register here.
 It's fast, free and painless.
-FYI We strongly suggest you add firstname.lastname@example.org to your contacts/safe list before registering to ensure proper delivery of MTT correspondence.
+FYI We strongly suggest you add email@example.com to your contacts/safe list before registering to ensure proper delivery of MTT correspondence.

 If you're sure you know the answer, make sure you are typing in just one word, more than 5 but less than 10 characters.

 If you're not sure what the answer is, here's a hint: when Pam spots this object, she gasps and says the answer.
-Also something from this object makes an appearance in the next episode.If you're truly stumped, you can contact us .
+Also something from this object makes an appearance in the next episode.If you're truly stumped, you can email us at MTT.Fanfic@gmail.com.

 Once you are registered, you can log in with your chosen penname(username) and password here: Login Page

-The login page contains link to lost password and lost penname pages.
+The login page contains links to lost password and lost penname pages.

 If you have forgotten your password, click here and enter the e-mail address with which you registered.
 A new password will be sent to you shortly.
 Once you log in with the new password, it's highly recommended to go to My Account > Edit Profile and change the password to something easier for you to remember.